ihaxolotl/inkc/README.md

 ## Features

 InkC is very early in development.
-As such, a small subset of features are currently supported:
+As such, a small subset of features is currently supported with numerous caveats.
- * Simple content statements
- * Choice statements
- * Gathered choice statements
- * Global variables (`VAR`, `CONST`)
- * Temporary variables (`temp`)
- * Functions / calls
- * Knots / stitches / diverts
- * Arithmetic / logical expressions
- * Inline logic
- * Inline conditionals
- * Switch statements
- * String interpolation
- * Type coersion

 A significant deviation from the reference implementation is the inclusion of lexical scoping.